-30.1 The College will not discipline any employee covered by this Agreement without just cause.
-The College also has the authority to discharge an employee for legitimate performance reasons, without prior discipline.

-- 30.2 Corrective action is not discipline and is focused on improving the employee's performance, attendance or conduct.
+- 30.1 The College will not discipline any employee covered by this Agreement without just cause.
+The College also has the authority to discharge an employee for legitimate performance reasons, without prior discipline. - 30.2 Corrective action is not discipline and is focused on improving the employee's performance, attendance or conduct.
 Corrective opportunities for improvement of legitimate performance deficiencies may include, but are not limited to, coaching, counseling, and written notification regarding failure to meet expectations.
-Any such corrective actions will be identified as such, documented and placed in the supervisor's file with a copy to the employee, and are subject to removal from the supervisor's file consistent with Article 11.11.
+Any such corrective actions will be identified as such, documented and placed in the supervisor's file with a copy to the employee, and are subject to removal from the supervisor's file

+- consistent with Article 11.11.
 Corrective action may not be challenged through the grievance procedure. - 30.3 Disciplinary actions include oral reprimands, written reprimands, suspensions and discharges. - A. Oral reprimands will be identified as discipline, documented and placed in the supervisor's file with a copy to the employee, and are subject to removal from the supervisor's file consistent with Article 11.11.
 Records of oral reprimands are not retained in the official personnel file, may only be processed through Step 2 of the grievance procedure, and thus cannot be arbitrated. - B. Written reprimands and records of suspensions and discharges will be provided to the employee with a copy to the official personnel file.
 Written reprimands and records of suspensions and discharges will be removed from the official personnel files consistent with Article 11.12. - 30.4 The College has the authority to impose discipline, which is then subject to the grievance procedure set forth in Article 31, Grievance Procedure.
 Written reprimands, however, may be processed only through Step 2 of the grievance procedure.
-If a discharge for just cause or legitimate performance reasons or a suspension is grieved and not resolved at Step 2, the Union may advance the grievance to Step 3 of the grievance procedure. - When disciplining an employee, the College will make a reasonable effort to protect the privacy of the employee. - 30.6 The College has the authority to conduct investigations. - A. Upon request, an employee has the right to a union representative at an investigatory interview called by the College, if the employee reasonably believes discipline could result.
-If the requested representative is not reasonably available, the employee will select another union representative who is available.
-An employee seeking union representation is responsible for contacting their union representative. - B. The role of the union representative in regard to College-initiated investigations is to provide assistance and counsel to the employee and not interfere with the College's right to conduct the investigation.
-Every effort will be made by the union representative to fully cooperate in the investigation.
+If a discharge for just cause or legitimate performance reasons or a suspension is grieved and not resolved at Step 2, the Union may advance the grievance to Step 3 of the grievance procedure. - 30.5 When disciplining an employee, the College will make a reasonable effort to protect the privacy of the employee. - 30.6 The College has the authority to determine the method for conducting investigations. - A. The College will inform the employee that they are the subject of an investigation and the general nature of the allegations, unless doing so would jeopardize the integrity of the investigation. - B. Upon request by the employee, if an investigation lasts longer than ninety (90) days from the date the employee was notified of the investigation, the Employer will provide a written explanation to the employee and the Union representative of the current status of the investigation (for example: interviews still being conducted, drafting of investigative report, waiting for analysis of data), next steps and approximate timeframe for completion. - C. At the conclusion of any investigation where the Employer elects not to take disciplinary action, the employee will be provided with a notification that the investigation is completed and that no discipline will be imposed.
+A traditional element of just cause requires discipline to be imposed in a timely manner in light of the need for thorough investigations.